Stacktical/stacktical.github.io/_posts/2022-03-01-stacktical-dsla-protocol-metaverse-inaugural-nft-mint-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 They are the foundation of the DSLA Risk Management Body of Knowledge, and a perfect introduction to the DSLA Metaverse experience.

+> When I was first approached to illustrate the DSLA metaverse, I was intrigued by the brief which involved creating visual landscapes to represent different areas of their business.
+As I worked on each biome, my understanding of the function of each area became clearer and more detailed.
+I look forward to developing the metaverse further and adding more detail and layers to the artwork in the future!
+Abi Daker

 | DSLA Biome | Wildfire Fields |
 | --- | --- |